tadashibashi/gbstudio-mod-example/readme.md

 ## Final Remarks

-The great original GBT-Player by Antonio Niño Díaz can be found [here](https://github.com/AntonioND/gbt-player), although it is not fully compatible with GB Studio .mod files, due to RichardULZ's excellent additions.
+The great original GBT Player by Antonio Niño Díaz can be found [here](https://github.com/AntonioND/gbt-player), although it is not fully compatible with GB Studio .mod files, due to RichardULZ's excellent additions.